 The Spirit works powerfully and with evident effects.
 When we are brought to truly mourn our sin, to groan under the burden of our own corruption, to long for Christ Jesus, and to cry to the Lord God to rescue us from our helpless state, then we know that the Spirit of the living God has moved us.
 The Lord God’s intent was centered and terminated in Jesus Christ’s sacrifice; it was both an act of His will, and most profitable for His people.
 The priceless double empowerment of Christ’s perfect sacrifice is proclaimed by the Holy Spirit, “by the which will we are sanctified through the offering of the body of Jesus Christ once for all.”

 Christ Jesus’ sacrifice was vicarious, in that He substituted Himself in the place of believing sinners and thus satisfied the law on their behalf.
 So complete was this substitution that His sacrifice alone ruled out all necessity of punishment for them.
 In becoming the substitute for His people, Christ Jesus took their legal responsibility.
 In the wonderful words of Scripture, “when the fullness of the time was come, God sent forth his Son, made of a woman, made under the law, to redeem them that were under the law, that we might receive the adoption of sons.”

 Only in the Lord Jesus Christ, i.e., the Son of the living God is found freedom and eternal life!
 Believe on Him and Him alone “and have no fellowship with the unfruitful works of darkness, but rather reprove them.”
-If the Lord has indeed touched your heart by His sovereign grace, please let us hear from you using the email address; firstname.lastname@example.org.
-Thank you ♦
+If the Lord has indeed touched your heart by His sovereign grace, please let us hear from you at email@example.com.

-Permission is also given to post this article in its entirety on Internet websites.
+Permission is also given post this article in its entirety on Internet Websites.